AndyObtiva/glimmer-dsl-web/README.md

 **(Based on Original [Glimmer](https://github.com/AndyObtiva/glimmer) Library Handling World’s Ruby GUI Needs Since 2007.
 Beware of Imitators!)**

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for Web enables building Web GUI frontends using [Ruby in the Browser](https://www.youtube.com/watch?v=4AdcfbI6A4c), as per [Matz's recommendation in his RubyConf 2022 keynote speech to replace JavaScript with Ruby](https://youtu.be/knutsgHTrfQ?t=789).
 It aims at providing the simplest, most intuitive, most straight-forward, and most productive frontend library in existence.
 The library follows the Ruby way (with [DSLs](https://martinfowler.com/books/dsl.html) and [TIMTOWTDI](https://en.wiktionary.org/wiki/TMTOWTDI#English)) and the Rails way ([Convention over Configuration](https://rubyonrails.org/doctrine)) in building Isomorphic Ruby on Rails Applications.
+It provides a Ruby [HTML DSL](#usage), which uniquely enables writing both structure code and logic code in one language.
 It supports both Unidirectional (One-Way) [Data-Binding](#hello-data-binding) (using `<=`) and Bidirectional (Two-Way) [Data-Binding](#hello-data-binding) (using `<=>`).
 Dynamic rendering (and re-rendering) of HTML content is also supported via [Content Data-Binding](#hello-content-data-binding).
 And, modular design is supported with [Glimmer Web Components](#hello-component).
+Many [samples](#samples) are demonstrated in the [Rails sample app](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app) (there is a very minimal [Standalone [No Rails] sample app](https://github.com/Largo/glimmer-dsl-web-standalone-demo) too).
 You can finally live in pure Rubyland on the Web in both the frontend and backend with [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web)!

 **Hello, World!
 Sample**